 Understanding the Differences Between Pipe Relining and Pipe Replacement

-In the case of fixing damaged pipes options are pipe relining or pipe replacement.
-Both approaches aim to restore the functionality of your pipelines, but there are some distinct differences you need to know.
+In the case of fixing damaged pipes, two common techniques are pipe relining as well as replacement of pipes.
+Both approaches aim to restore the functionality of your pipes, however they have marked differences that you need to know.

 Key Takeaways

-- Epoxy resin is used to line the internal areas of the pipe.
-This sets to create a brand new inner lining in the old pipeline.
+- Epoxy resin is utilized to line the inner areas of the pipe.
+This is cured to form a new inner lining in the old pipeline.

-- Relining pipes is efficient, economical, and can last up to 50 years.
+- Pipe relining is time-efficient, cost-effective and lasts for up to 50 years.

-- A brand-new pipeline installed with the replacement of a pipe has a long duration (75 to 100 years).
+- A new pipe installed via pipe replacement has a long life span (75 or 100 years).

 - Replacement of pipes can be costly and lengthy.

-- The decision between pipe relining and replacement is based on the extent of damage caused.
+- The choice between pipe relining and replacement depends on the degree of damage that has been caused.

-In this post, we’ll look at pipe relining and. pipe replacement, and find out which option will meet your needs more.
+In this article, we’ll talk about pipe relining in comparison to. replacing pipes and figure out which one will suit your requirements more.

 How do you define Pipe Relining?

-Pipe relining or Cured-In-Place Pipe (CIPP) Lining is a cutting-edge repair method which offers a low-cost and rapid solution for the repair of damaged pipelines.
+Pipe relining or Cured In-Place Pipe (CIPP) lining is a state of the art repair procedure which offers a low-cost and quick solution to repair damaged pipelines.

 Here’s how it will work: